 Extended-Spectrum Beta-Lactamase (ESBL) Phenotypic Confirmation by Disk Diffusion and Broth Microdilution

-• Phenotypic confirmation by disk diffusion is performed using either of the previously mentioned antimicrobial agents and testing in combination with clavulanic acid.
-A ≥5 mm increase between the zone diameters of either agent tested alone, versus testing in combination with clavulanate is taken to be phenotypic confirmation of ESBL production.
+• Phenotypic confirmation by disk diffusion is performed using either of the previously mentioned antimicrobial agents and testing with clavulanic acid.
+A ≥5 mm increase between the zone diameters of either agent tested alone versus testing in combination with clavulanate is considered phenotypic confirmation of ESBL production.

-• When reporting confirmed ESBL-producing strains, the interpretation should be reported as resistant for all penicillins, cephalosporins, and aztreonam ONLY IF the current CLSI cephalosporin and aztreonam interpretive criteria hve NOT been implemented.
+• When reporting confirmed ESBL-producing strains, the interpretation should be reported as resistant for all penicillins, cephalosporins, and aztreonam only if the current CLSI cephalosporin and aztreonam interpretive criteria have not been implemented.

 • If using the current criteria, test interpretations do not need to be changed from susceptible to resistant.